 For anyone starting out in law, you definitely need to strike a good balance between technical expertise and emotional intelligence.
 At the end of the day, we’re a client-facing industry and we work with a diverse mix of people so it’s important to be able to assess situations.
 And to tailor your approach to get the very best solution for our clients.

-As a Senior Associate in Restructuring, Bankruptcy and Insolvency, my role is all about problem-solving.
+As a Partner in Restructuring, Bankruptcy and Insolvency, my role is all about problem-solving.
 I’m often dealing with stressed people in stressful situations, so keeping everything together can be challenging.
 A couple of the skills I rely on are creativity and collaboration – the same skills I use when I perform with my band, The Taxable Prophets.